“No! You can’t have any! It’s mine!”

 - Spray your plants thoroughly, including leaf undersides.
 You might need to drench your soil, too.

-- Store the mixture(s) for up to 1 week in a well-labeled, covered container in the refrigerator, out of reach of young children.
+- Store the mixture(s) for up to 1 week in a well-labeled, covered container in the refrigerator, out of reach of children.

 - You need one 8-ounce or larger spray bottle.